afrozl/angular-carousel/README.md

       <carousel content="mycontent"></carousel>
     </div>

-The carousel is watching its content attribute, awaiting an array with strings of view template urls which will be our included as our carousel pages.
+The carousel is watching its content attribute, awaiting an array with strings of view template urls which will be included as our carousel pages.
 For example:

     app.controller('AppCtrl', ['$scope', function($scope)
     {
       $scope.mycontent = [ 'views/home.html', 'views/about.html', 'views/contact.html' ];
     }]);

-# Get current index
+#### Get current index

 The page index is "exposed" to the scope of the current included pages and can be accessed with a small (hacky) trick.
 Use this in your template files (like 'views/gallery.html'):